kontent-ai/gatsby-packages/packages/gatsby-source-kontent/README.md

 If you choose to maintain you Gatsby site on [Gatsby Cloud](https://gatsbyjs.com), use will need to register two webhooks from Kentico Kontent Kontent to Gatsby Cloud.
 Follow [the tutorial](./docs/GATSBY-CLOUD.md) for more information.
 All webhook notification that are not mentioned in the tutorial will be ignored by the plugin.

+Please note that change in taxonomies or content types require manual rebuild of the site, because these structural data affects GraphQL schema.

 ## How to run tests

 The package is using [Jest](http://jest.org/) framework for testing.